Juniva616/quiz/README.md

 Google fonts were used to import the 'Source Sans Pro' and 'Ubuntu' fonts into the style.css file which is used on all pages throughout the project.

 - **favicon:**
-favicon.ico was made by the developer
+favicon.ico allowed to place the tab icon of the site.
+The icon image is created by the developer.

 - **Git:**
 Git was used for version control by utilizing the Gitpod terminal to commit to Git and Push to GitHub.